tsgates/arch-wiki-markdown/wiki/EncFS.md

-try_first_pass or use_first_pass) for login and encfs (so encfs will mount during your login) then you should use SHA password hashes (Preferably SHA512 with some huge numer of rounds) and (which is most important) SECURE PASSWORD! because hash of your password is probably stored in unencrypted form in /etc/shadow and it can be cracked in order to get your encfs password (because it's same as your regular unix login password).
+try_first_pass or use_first_pass) for login and encfs (so encfs will mount during your login) then you should use SHA password hashes (Preferably SHA512 with some huge numer of rounds) and (which is most important) secure password, because hash of your password is probably stored in unencrypted form in /etc/shadow and it can be cracked in order to get your encfs password (because it's same as your regular unix login password).